 - South shore wins in terms of beach proximity, whereas the north provides unbeatable views.

-- South shore gets a lot of tourist traffic and is more commercialised.
+- South shore gets a lot of tourist traffic and is more commercialized.
 The north shore remains mostly untouched and is best for nature lovers and honeymooners.

 - South shore is the best access point for visiting Waimea Canyon and is close to the airport.
 The north is the gateway to the world famous Napali Coast.